Master Interior Architecture

-In the first year you will work in your own atelier, where you fulfill hypothetical assignments and where you evaluate your design process step-by-step with your lecturers.
-In these assignments you will explore materiality, light, time, scale and composition.
+In the first year, you will work in your own atelier, where you fulfil hypothetical assignments and where you evaluate your design process step-by-step with your lecturers.
+In these assignments, you will explore materiality, light, time, scale and composition.

 Your graduation project

 In the second year, you will focus on your thesis and a final workpiece.
 Your graduation project is the final master assessment.
 With this assessment, you will prove that you are able to practice the profession.
 You will position yourself as an interior architect and present you to the outside world so that you can build the foundation for a future career.
 It also offers the possibility of a critical contribution to the debate on topical issues and is valuable for the further development of the field.

 The subject of your final project is free to choose but still fairly close in the broad sense of the interior.
 It is a hypothesis in a built-up area context.
 The selection and motivation of your graduation project is part of the graduation plan that is submitted.
 You will have to conclude the place and the primary idea of the intention.

 Your graduation project consists of two connected layers: the thesis and the anatomical model.
 The thesis should form the foundation of your project, based on language and theoretical research in a historical, philosophical, cultural and socio-political sense.
 The anatomical model is the concrete implementation of your intention and includes all spatial elements.

 The Master works with leading professionals: architects, interior architects, representatives from other fields such as art historians, for maximum connection with current developments, the contribution of their professional knowledge, and professional experience.